 Note: You must be logged in to add a sweepstakes to Sweeps Atlas

+The Prize Description must meet the guidelines specifically.
 We want to ensure that the Sweep records all look similar.
 This allows users to easily identify the Sweep and decide whether or not they want to enter it.
-Here are the guidelines to follow:
+Before you submit a Sweep you should take some time looking at the Prize Descriptions.
+Understand their structure.

-- Name: The name of the sweep should include WHO is hosting the sweep (the company, the blog name, etc), and what the name of the sweep is (you can typically find it in the rules if it's not on the main page).
+- Sweep Name: The marketing name of the Sweep.
 Don't post "Win a $100 Gift Card" as the name of your sweep because we get a bunch of those and it will be difficult to tell them apart.
+Examples:

 - Entry Mode: If it's a basic form (you enter your name, address, etc, or if you enter your name & email address), mark it as a 'web' entry.
 If it's a Gleam or Rafflecopter form with a long list of entry options, mark it as a 'multi-platform' entry.
 On the multi-platform sweeps, if they're all 1x, mark the sweep as a 1x, and in the Tags, click on "additional entries".